joshtynjala/actionscript-3.0-developers-guide/security/loading-content.md

 images), however they cannot access data in the loaded content.

-When loading a SWF file from a non-trusted source (such as a domain other than that of the Loader object’s root SWF file), you may want to define a mask for the Loader object, to prevent the loaded content (which is a child of the Loader object) from drawing to portions of the Stage outside of that mask, as in the following code:
+When loading a SWF file from a non-trusted source (such as a domain other than that of the Loader object's root SWF file), you may want to define a mask for the Loader object, to prevent the loaded content (which is a child of the Loader object) from drawing to portions of the Stage outside of that mask, as in the following code: